chagasleandro/jogo-mario/README.md

 # jogo-mario
-### Creating a simple game using only HTML, CSS and JavaScript
+## Creating a simple Mario Bros game.

+## using only HTML, CSS and JavaScript.